Welcome to dti6westernvisayas.webs.com, the official website of the Department of Trade and Industry in Region 6.

 Composed of six (6) provinces: Aklan, Antique, Capiz, Guimaras, Iloilo and Negros Occidental with 18 Congressional Districts, 16 cities, 117 municipalities and 4,650 barangays in the region.
 Iloilo City is the Regional Center.

-The Region total land area is 20,223.2 sq km, which is approximately 6.7% of the total land area of the Philippines.
-Negros Occidental has the biggest land area of 7,965.2 sq km comprising about 38.3% of the region’s land area.
+The Region total land area is 20,223.2 sq km (prior to NIR), which is approximately 6.7% of the total land area of the Philippines.
+(Negros Occidental has the biggest land area of 7,965.2 sq km comprising about 38.3% of the region’s land area).

 The prevailing climatic condition in the region is a combination of humid and moist although some areas, especially the upper half of Panay, experience the wet type of climate.
 Higher amounts of rainfall are experienced from June to November when there are more than 15 rainy days per month.
 Lesser amounts of rainfall and shorter number of rainy days are experienced during the remaining months.
 Hot months are experienced in March & April and cold months in Jan., Feb. & December.